jonnyg23/obsidian_devlog/KTS TODO.md

 ## TODO 💭

-- [ ] Work on hamburger menu with features
+- [ ] Added Hamburger Menu with Reallocated Buttons.
+- [ ] 1.
+Need to Check on how to add the :loading prop to each list item once clicked.
+- [ ] 2.
+Need to make dialog box appear when clicking "Show Usages" and perform the logic on the intersection of current part being observed with towers it is being used in.
+Make "Delete" or "Show Usages" disabled depending on computed results.
+We may have to perform this logic in the "computed" section of the vue file.

 ## DOING ⚙️

-- [ ] Refactor Linking Feature to its own Component
+- [ ] Refactor Linking Feature to its own Component - Just need to refactor into separate component.

 ## IN REVIEW 🔍